 Your computer keeps restarting and comes up with an error message saying Preparing Automatic Repair or Automatic Repair could repair your PC?
 Stay calm and follow our article for detailed fixes.

-What is an Automatic Repair error?
+What is Preparing Automatic Repair error?

-Automatic Repair is one of the built-in Windows features designed to fix boot-related problems when startup problems arise automatically.
+Preparing Automatic Repair is one of the built-in Windows features designed to fix boot-related problems when startup problems arise automatically.
 If it doesn’t start, the Automatic Repair loop error appears, causing your computer to restart repeatedly.

 For some reason, Windows Automatic Repair cannot work and has difficulty diagnosing your PC.